The more plastic we make, the more fossil fuels we need,

 Whilst scientists are still trying to figure out the full effects of plastic pollution on these tiny organisms, one thing is true.
 If their numbers are jeopardised, then atmospheric carbon will increase.
 Since our oceans have successfully removed over 40% of carbon from the atmosphere since the start of the industrial era, it’s important to not allow that to change, or let it go tits up.

-When I watched Recycling Sham on Netflix which highlighted that most of our trash is wish-cycling, I knew I had to start off my Reduce-Reuse-Recycle target by firstly checking to see if the products I buy can be recycled.
-This was a little more complex then I imagined.
+When Recycling Sham highlighted that most of our trash is wish-cycling, as a starting point I wanted to check whether the plastics I bought were actually getting recycled.
+Finding this out was a little more complex then I imagined.

 Plastic Pollution V Food